-The third column discusses various technologies to map data from various sources to a specific patient, such as the use of a Master Patient Index.
-Three studies were identified that discussed the combining of data from several disparate sources to provide a unified view of those data through a warehouse or enterprise application and directly associate it with a patient.
-Researchers at the University of Braunschweig in Germany [57] developed a prototype of a Home-Centered Health-Enabling Technology (HET-HC), which captures, stores, merges, and processes data from various sensor systems located in individual homes.
+The third column of Table 1 discusses various technologies to map data from various sources to a specific patient, such as the use of a Master Patient Index.
+Three studies discussed the combining of data from several disparate sources to provide a unified view of those data through a warehouse or enterprise application and directly associate the data with a patient.
+Researchers at the University of Braunschweig in Germany57 developed a prototype of a Home-Centered Health-Enabling Technology (HET-HC), which captures, stores, merges, and processes data from various sensor systems located in individual homes.
 These sensors collected data such as physical activity, blood pressure, and blood glucose among other items based on the medical condition of the individuals.
 These data streams were stored within a regional health information system which leveraged a unique identifier to associate this information with a patient.
-This data could then be accessed by authorized providers, patients, and other caregivers and used in quality measures in which these elements were needed.
-The National Cardiovascular Research Infrastructure Project (NCRI) standardized a set of 533 cardiovascular data elements with common definition and terminologies that serve as the foundation of a national cardiovascular clinical and research infrastructure [61].
-The data included the standardization of clinical and administrative concepts related to cardiovascular care, and was used for clinical research, registry reporting, administrative reporting, regulatory compliance, and patient care as the common elements could be used within an electronic patient record.
-Researchers for the National Institutes of Health created a human-reviewed, machine-readable and source-linked catalog of labeled indications for human drugs called LabeledIn.
-By focusing on 250 drugs that corresponded to over 8,000 drug labels, the LabeledIn technology is able to identify 7,805 drug-disease treatment relationships where drugs were represented as a triplet of ingredient, dose form, and strength [62].
-This level of data integration could be used to improve medication safety for a specific patient.
+Providers, patients, and other caregivers could then access and use the data in quality measures requiring these elements.
+The National Cardiovascular Research Infrastructure Project (NCRI) standardized a set of 533 cardiovascular data elements with common definitions and terminologies that serve as the foundation of a national cardiovascular clinical and research infrastructure.
+61 The data included the standardization of clinical and administrative concepts related to cardiovascular care, and were used for clinical research, registry reporting, administrative reporting, regulatory compliance, and patient care as the common elements could be used within an electronic patient record.
+Researchers for the National Institutes of Health created a human-reviewed, machine-readable, and source-linked catalog of labeled indications for human drugs called LabeledIn.
+By focusing on 250 drugs that corresponded to over 8,000 drug labels, the LabeledIn technology can identify 7,805 drug-disease treatment relationships where drugs were represented as a triplet of ingredient, dose form, and strength.62 This level of data integration could be used to improve medication safety for a specific patient.

-Seven studies were identified by NQF that discussed how standardization creates a data source that could be used for diabetes care, cancer testing, and personalized patient care.
-One study [63] developed a personalized-detailed clinical model (P-DCM) that provides customized mappings between disparate data from various healthcare organizations.
+NQF identified seven studies that discussed how standardization creates a data source that could be used for diabetes care, cancer testing, and personalized patient care.
+One study63 developed a personalized-detailed clinical model (P-DCM) that provides customized mappings between disparate data from various healthcare organizations.
 The model takes data from two different frameworks used in EHRs and maps the clinical information to a data standard based on the user.
 For example, the researchers took clinical concepts from 100 patients with diabetes and classified them against a specific concept listed in the P-DCM.
 They then described the value of the concept and used the frameworks to find a common terminology to standardize the concept across data sources.
 Therefore, a provider accessing information regarding a patient's diabetes status that uses these frameworks could gather the data without its content being compromised.